-Resources and activities that have been suggested throughout this unit of learning are broadly appropriate for Key Stage 4 students.
-The learning is also vitally important and appropriate for Key Stage 3 students, but will necessitate some adaptation by staff.
-Schools know their students and will need to be discerning about selecting what is appropriate for their cohorts, for smaller groups and for specific individuals as part of a planned intervention strategy.

-Schools are responsible for the resources that they select to support teaching and learning and staff must follow policy as well as any criteria that are specified for selecting resources.
+- This learning is vitally important and universally appropriate for pupils aged 12 and above. - All of the resources and activities that have been suggested throughout this unit of learning are broadly appropriate for pupils aged 14 plus. - Most of the activities and resources are also appropriate for 12 and 13 year olds, but some will necessitate some adaptation by staff.
+This is a professional judgement. - Schools and education providers know their pupils and will need to be discerning about selecting what is universally appropriate for their cohorts, for smaller groups and for specific individuals as part of a planned intervention strategy. - Schools and education providers are responsible for the resources that they select to support teaching and learning and staff must follow their organisation's policies, as well as any criteria that are specified for selecting resources.
 By law, schools must protect pupils from inappropriate images.
-Therefore, all media clips must be viewed by staff in their entirety and use of suggested clips must be fully considered.
+Therefore, all media or film clips must be viewed by staff in their entirety and the appropriateness of suggested clips must be fully considered.
 It is recommended that senior leaders are involved in this process.

-Child Sexual Exploitation
+Child Sexual Exploitation (CSE)

 We know that child sexual exploitation (CSE) is widespread.
 We also know from a range of reports and enquiries that sexual exploitation happens to boys and to girls from all communities across the 11-18 age range and, at times, to even younger children.
-In the call for evidence that supports the Office of the Children's Commissioner's Inquiry into Child Sexual Exploitation in Gangs and Groups, respondents:
+The University of Bedfordshire has produced a short film: '10 Key Facts about CSE' and an accompanying briefing note that would be helpful for raising awareness with all staff.